 Creating an ombudsman office was one of the key recommendations in the JLARC report on foster care.

-HB1301 has passed out of the House of Delegates after being heard in the committee on General Laws, House Appropriations (the money committee), and Courts of Justice!
+HB1301 has passed out of the House of Delegates after being heard in three committees– General Laws, House Appropriations (the money committee), and Courts of Justice!
 After the hearing in Courts of Justice the initial funding mechanism was removed, so now that it has crossed over to the Senate it will need to be funded.